expo/ex-navigation/README.md

 will be rendered in the title position of the `navigationBar`.
 - `renderRight` - a function that should return a React component that will be rendered in the right position of the `navigationBar`.
+- `renderBackground` - a function that should return a React component that will be rendered in the background of the `navigationBar`.

 ## TabNavigation